1 Drexel Drive

 - Applicants to medical, dental, graduate etc. schools should NOT use the "Send Evaluation Form" to have professional/graduate school evaluations transmitted to application services or directly to schools (where applicable); instead, you should follow our instructions (sent out to applicants who are on the appropriate email list serve when applications open in MAY) to submit your request to the PM Office at firstname.lastname@example.org.

-- Very specific instructions will be sent to medical, dental, etc. school applicants when application services begin opening in May, so it is IMPERATIVE that you have a working email address on file in the PM Office and that you are being advised with the correct application class!!!
+- Very specific instructions are sent to medical, dental, etc. school applicants when application services begin opening in May, so it is IMPERATIVE that you have a working email address on file in the PM Office and that you are being advised with the correct application class!!!

 - Advice Regarding Online Letter of Evaluation Forms: If a school or program requires the completion of an ONLINE evaluation (e.g. OptomCAS, SOPHAS, VMCAS, CASPA, PTCAS), the Premedical Office CANNOT complete such an evaluation on your behalf; instead, you will have to ask the faculty member if he/she would be willing to complete the online evaluation.
 NOTE: If the program will accept a letter of evaluation written on department letterhead in lieu of the online evaluation, you should follow our regular instructions for sending evaluations by email, fax, or mail.